ethereum/eth-wiki/roadmap/istanbul.md

 2028 18 months of [block-reward-based](https://github.com/MadeofTin/EIPs/blob/ETH1.X/EIPS/eip-2025.md) funding to improve present-day ethereum (1.x)

 #### **Elliptic curve cluster**
+New curves allow a variety or privacy and scaling solutions.
 1829 Allows a class of eliptic curves to be supported through linear combinations.
+1962 Precompile that extends and formalises 1829 allowing for new curves to be added later without waiting for forks.
+Desireable to have 1109 also for cost reduction, which is predominantly STATICCAL-based.
+Three main differences from 1829:
+- Operation on arbitrary-length modulus (up to some upper-limit) for a base field and scalar field of the curve
+- Pairing operations are introduced
+- Different ABI due to variable parameter length

 1108 Supplements 1829 by reducing the cost of addition, multiplication and and pairing checks (specifically to make alt_bn128 cheaper for immediate use)
 2024 Introduces a specific precompile for Blake2b for immediate use.

-2046 and 1109 both seek to reduce the cost of calling a precompile, making 1108 and 2024 cheaper.
+2046 (change price of STATICCALL for precomiles) and 1109 (New low cost PRECOMPILEDCALL) both seek to reduce the cost of calling a precompile, making 1108, 2024 and 1962 cheaper.
 Decision needs to be made which one is better.
+Considerations:
+- CALL vs STATICCALL in this context
-Considerations: CALL vs STATICCALL, new opcode vs modifying existing and attack vecctors from disk loading.
+- New opcode vs modifying existing
+- Attack vectors from disk loading.
 [Discussion on FEM](https://ethereum-magicians.org/t/eip-1109-remove-call-costs-for-precompiled-contracts/447)

 1352 Specifies a restricted address range for precompies and is required for 2046.
 1930 Adds the ability to make calls with specific amounts of gas, with a revert endpoint, through new variants of STATICCALL, DELEGATECALL and CALL.
 This may affect 2046 which also affects CALL/STATICCALL.